Attack tree (TCP)

 Very High

-Coordinates multiple attackers to predict TCP sequences for BGP session hijacking.
+Coordinates multiple sources to predict TCP sequences for BGP session hijacking.

 High